apache/mesos/docs/gpu-support.md

 task will result in a `TASK_ERROR`.

-At the time of this writing, Nvidia GPU support is only available for tasks launched through the Mesos containerizer (i.e. no support exists for launching GPU capable tasks through the Docker containerizer).
+At the time of this writing, Nvidia GPU support is only available for tasks launched through the Mesos containerizer (i.e., no support exists for launching GPU capable tasks through the Docker containerizer).
-That said, the Mesos containerizer now supports running docker images natively, so this limitation should not affect the vast majority of users.
+That said, the Mesos containerizer now supports running docker images natively, so this limitation should not affect most users.

 Moreover, we mimic the support provided by [nvidia-docker]( https://github.com/NVIDIA/nvidia-docker/wiki/NVIDIA-driver) to automatically mount the proper Nvidia drivers and tools directly into your docker container.
-This means you can easily test your GPU enabled docker containers locally and deploy them to Mesos with the assurance that they will work without modification.
+This means you can easily test your GPU-enabled docker containers locally and deploy them to Mesos with the assurance that they will work without modification.